 About the School Partnership Program

-MASS MoCA forged its inaugural school partnership with Brayton Elementary School in North Adams in 2000.
+MASS MoCA forged its inaugural school partnership with Brayton Elementary School in North Adams in 2000, expanding to include all of the elementary schools in the North Adams Public Schools and North Berkshire School Union by 2001.
+In 2012, MASS MoCA doubled its partnership program through building relationships with schools in the Adams-Cheshire Regional School District and Pittsfield Public Schools.
 Through the Kidspace gallery and associated programming, the partnership provides 100% subsidized educational opportunities to a growing number of students and teachers in the region.
-The program currently reaches 10 partner schools.
+The program currently reaches 11 partner schools in the North Berkshires.

 A significant aspect of the partnership program is to involve the entire student body of each partner school in annual programs that focus on a specific theme particularly relevant to children, explored in the Kidspace exhibition.
-Additionally, students participate in artist residency programs with Kidspace exhibiting artists.
-Partnership schools also attend Art Assembly school-time performances.
-Semi-annual teacher workshops provide opportunities for teachers to brainstorm and to develop classroom connections.
+Students also may participate in teaching artist residency programs with Kidspace exhibiting artists, and attend Art Assembly school-time performances.

 Pre-K – 12th Grade Guided Tours